Metablock

 When selecting Server Variables as a Source for the Value Mapping, the list of unencrypted Server Variables will be displayed.
 Tick the Encrypt checkbox to use an encrypted Server Variable for values like keys, secrets, or password.

 Encrypted Server Variables will not have their value available immediately on the Metablock.
-Instead, you can use them inside a Fetch/XHR request and then the request will be proxied automatically on the AD server to replace the actual value of the server variable before being forwarded to the actual request.
-You can use encrypted server variables as part of the URL, Header, or Body of the Fetch/XHR request.
+Instead, you can use them inside a Fetch/XHR request or a Websocket/MQTT message before being forwarded to the actual target.

 Tick to proxy requests on the AD Server before being forwarded to the actual request.
 This is ticked by default when using an encrypted server variable on the value mapping, but you can opt in to use it even without any encrypted server variable.